r-iradukunda/AgriBot_Summative/README.md

-#  AgrBot: Agricultural Question Answering Bot
+#  AgriBot: Agricultural Question Answering Bot

 AgriBot is a domain-specific chatbot designed to answer questions related to agriculture.
 It leverages transformer-based language models to provide accurate and relevant responses using a fine-tuned QA model trained on an agriculture-focused dataset.